Warhammer Fantasy (setting): Bretonnia

 Bretonnia lies west of the Empire, across the Grey Mountains, and north of Estalia.
 Bretonnia is a temperate land with a mild climate and fertile soils, inspired by Medieval France and legends of King Arthur.
-In the center of the country lie the Forest of Arden and Massif Orcal, two wild regions inhabited by Beastmen and Orcs/Goblins, respectively.
+In the centre of the country lie the Forest of Arden and Massif Orcal, two wild regions inhabited by Beastmen and Orcs/Goblins, respectively.
 Dominated by feudal dukedoms and ruled by a King, Bretonnia has a stark class divide between the wealthy knightly nobility, and the peasants who live in poverty and squalor, with very low class mobility.
 The nobility are supposed to follow a code of chivalry, and a small number eventually complete religious pilgrimage, becoming virtuous Grail Knights.
 However the majority of the upper classes are fiercely oppressive towards the peasants.

-The main God of the nobility is the Lady of the Lake, although the peasant classes worship the polytheistic Gods of the rest of the Old World, particularly Rhya.
+The main god of the nobility is the Lady of the Lake, although the peasant classes worship the polytheistic gods of the rest of the Old World, particularly Rhya.
 Bretonnia nominally includes the forest of Loren, although in reality most Bretonnians fear and avoid the Woodland Realm, and have many superstitions about it.